testuj-to/tantivy-stemmers/README.md

 - **Norwegian (Bokmål)**

   The Norwegian (Bokmål variant) Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/norwegian/stemmer.html).

+- **Polish**

+  While there are a few distinct stemming algorithms for the Polish language, there's not a single Polish (OSS) stemming algorithm implemented in the Snowball language.
+Namely, the most popular stemming algorithm [Stempel](http://www.getopt.org/stempel) is implemented in Java.
+There are also its ports to [Python](https://github.com/dzieciou/pystempel) and [Go](https://github.com/blevesearch/stempel).

+  There is 1 Polish stemming algorithm with 2 variants in this library: `polish_yarovoy` and `polish_yarovoy_unaccented`.
+It has been ported to Rust from a [Go implementation](https://github.com/nickspring/simple_polish_stemmer) by **Nikolay Yarovoy**, which in turn was inspired by [Python implementation](https://github.com/Tutanchamon/pl_stemmer) by **Błażej Kubiński**.<br>
+  There are 2 variants of this algorithm: `polish_yarovoy` stems Polish words and leaves accents as are, while the `polish_yarovoy_unaccented` stems Polish words and also removes all the accents.

 - **Portuguese**